intellij-rust/intellij-rust/.github/PULL_REQUEST_TEMPLATE.md

 -->
 <!--
-Also, please provide as much context as possible about the feature, attach a code sample as text, a screenshot or screencast if possible in the following format: `changelog: %description%` This description will help a lot to create release changelog.
+Also, please provide as much context as possible about the feature, attach a code sample as text, a screenshot or screencast if possible in the following format: `Changelog: %description%` This description will help a lot to create release changelog.
 Drop these lines for internal only changes